Don't see your question here?

 Admission to PURCH

-How many are interviewed by PURCH?
+How many applicants are interviewed by PURCH?

 Can I get accepted at UMMS if I'm not accepted in PURCH?

 Yes!
-If our UMMS–Baystate Admissions Committee determines an applicant is a viable medical school candidate but is not a fit for PURCH—or an applicant opts out of the PURCH track admissions process—the applicant is assigned to a UMass Admissions team for review.
+If our UMMS–Baystate Admissions Committee determines an applicant is a viable medical school candidate but is not a good fit for PURCH—or an applicant opts out of the PURCH track admissions process—the applicant is assigned to a UMass Admissions team for review.
 His or her application is not affected negatively as a consequence.

-When will we hear if we’re accepted?
+When will I hear if I'm accepted?

 UMass Medical School uses a rolling admissions process.
 Per AMCAS traffic rules, acceptances begin to be offered on or after October 15 and continue until the class is full.
 For PURCH that means 25 students plus a wait list.